 Why We Celebrate Bernards Township Charter Day

-Charter Day commemorates the May 24, 1760 (a Saturday) anniversary of the granting of a township Charter by King George II of England, establishing Bernardston Township.
-This act was as a courtesy and in appreciation for the services of Sir Francis Bernard, Royal Governor of New Jersey.
-From January 27, 1758 to July 4, 1760 Sir Francis Bernard, son of a British Reverend was appointed for two years as Royal Governor of New Jersey.
+The first Charter Day street fair celebration in Bernards Township was held on Saturday, May 20, 1995.
+The event started at 10 am and lasted till 4 pm.
+Charter Day commemorates the May 24, 1760 (a Saturday) anniversary of King George II of England’s granting of a township Charter, establishing Bernardston Township.
+This act was a courtesy and in appreciation for the services of Sir Francis Bernard, Royal Governor of New Jersey.
+From January 27, 1758, to July 4, 1760, Sir Francis Bernard, son of a British Reverend, was appointed Royal Governor of New Jersey for two years.
 At the time, both Bernardsville, Far Hills, and part of Warren were all “Bernardston.”

-First Charter Day Street Fair – May 17,1995
+First Charter Day Street Fair – May 17, 1995

-On Saturday, May 17, 1995 a new community event was coordinated to replace the Kiwanis Fair.
+On Saturday, May 17, 1995, a new community event was coordinated to replace the Kiwanis Fair.

 In 1997 and 1999, the Basking Ridge Post Office celebrated Charter Day with a commemorative stamp.
 People would visit the post office with various postcards to have the commemorative postmark added to their keepsake.
 The postmark was also accompanied by 5 historic buildings in the Basking Ridge village created in watercolor by Linda Arnold of Liberty Corner.

-#btcharterday on Social Media
+Hashtagging #btcharterday on Social Media